10 Hours Walking tour itinerary for Jerusalem, Bethlehem & Bethlehem: Do This Private Tour Of Two Holy Cities

 Below you will find some of the many attractions in Jerusalem and Bethlehem from which you can create your own one day tour.

 Please note that for the visit in Bethlehem you will be met by a local guide who will return you to your Israeli guide at the end of your tour.
-Also note that you will need your passport to cross from Israel to the Palestinian authority.
+Also, note that you will need your passport to cross from Israel to the Palestinian authority.

 From Mount Olives, above the ancient Jewish cemetery we can see the Old City and the Temple Mount where the First Temple, built by King Solomon, and the Second Temple, destroyed by the Romans in 70 CE once stood.
 Below is the Garden of Gethsemane and the Church of All Nations and in the Kidron Valley also known as the Valley of Jehoshaphat, are the monumental ancient Jewish burial tombs including Yad Avshalom, Beni Hazir and perhaps Zechariah.

-On Mount Zion are the Dormition Church where, some believe, Mary was assumed to heaven; the Coenaculum, traditional Room of the Last Supper, which is also perhaps where the disciples met after the ascension of Jesus to heaven and the Tomb of David, a large cenotaph covered with a drape on which are embroidered various attributes of King David including the lyre he played, a crown and the words “David, King of Israel lives forever” in Hebrew.
+On Mount Zion are the Dormition Church where, some belief, Mary was assumed to heaven; the Coenaculum, traditional Room of the Last Supper, which is also perhaps where the disciples met after the ascension of Jesus to heaven and the Tomb of David, a large cenotaph covered with a drape on which are embroidered various attributes of King David including the lyre he played, a crown and the words “David, King of Israel lives forever” in Hebrew.

 Entering the Old City through the Zion gate we pass the Armenian Quarter and in its center the Church of St. James.
 We continue along the excavated Byzantine Cardo, the fifteen hundred year old main street of Jerusalem which was partially destroyed and unused during the Moslem conquest but had a brief new lease of life during the Crusader period.
 The excavated Crusader shops are now modern stores.